African Grey Parrot

 Native Region / Natural Habitat

 African grey parrots generally inhabit savannas, coastal mangroves, woodland and edges of forest clearings in their West and Central Africa range.
-Though the larger of the African grey subspecies is referred to as the Congo African grey, this bird actually has a much wider natural range in Africa, including the Southeastern Ivory Coast, Kenya and Tanzania.
+Though the larger of the African grey subspecies is referred to as the Congo African grey, this bird actually has a much wider natural range in Africa, including the southeastern Ivory Coast, Kenya, and Tanzania.
 The Timneh African grey is found in a smaller region along the western edge of the Ivory Coast and through southern Guinea.
-Their wild diet consists mostly of palm nuts, seeds, fruits and leafy matter.
+Their diet in the wild consists mostly of palm nuts, seeds, fruits, and leafy matter.

 Personality & Behavior

 Most bird keepers believe that only an experienced bird enthusiast should keep a grey.
 They are complex parrots, highly sensitive, and more than a little demanding.
 They are also charming and brilliant, but this match of sensitivity and brains can lead to behavioral issues.
 They are creatures of habit, and even a small change in routine can make a sensitive grey unhappy.
 They are prone to plucking and chewing their feathers, among other bad habits.
 Anecdotally, the TAG has a hardier attitude and may be better for households with a lot of people coming and going.
 The CAG prefers a little less chaos.